-- Avoid any strenuous activity, such as gardening or carrying heavy shopping bags.
+- avoid strenuous activity, such as gardening or carrying heavy shopping bag

-- Close the curtains to keep some of the heat out.
+- closing your curtains to keep some of the heat out

-- Keep windows closed when the room is cool but open them when it gets hotter and at night for ventilation.
+- keeping windows closed when the room is cool.
+Open them when it gets hotter and at night for ventilation